 Everyone is welcome to come to The Salvation Army to get out of the bitter cold, intense heat, heavy rains, or just to have a safe and quiet place to spend the night.
 With every bed also comes a nutritious meal and a clean shower.
 We operate shelters across the Midwest for single men and women, with some areas able to accommodate young adults and families.
 Search for emergency housing and homeless shelters near you.

 We want to help people find a place to call home.
 When you need a long-term housing solution, one of our permanent housing facilities may be a good fit.
 Our housing options range from supportive housing facilities for seniors to apartments for vulnerable young adults learning independence.
 We also have complexes for homeless adults and families.

 When you don’t know where the money for your next rent payment is coming from, check with your local Worship and Service Center to see if funding is available for rent assistance.
 This type of funding ebbs and flows, but if we can help, we will.

 During a long, cold winter, your heat bill swells and you receive a notice from your energy provider that all utilities will be disconnected unless you can pay the overdue balance.
 Or, maybe a job loss forced you to choose between paying rent or paying your electric bill.
 You chose rent and just received an electric shut off notice.
 Learn more about how we help families and individuals who need emergency help with utility bills.

-We have programs with companies who donate fans to distribute to those in need of a refreshing breeze in the summer.
+We have partnerships with companies who donate fans to distribute to those in need of a refreshing breeze in the summer.
 Sometimes we are even able to provide air conditioners to those whose health is threatened by the heat.
 Contact your local Salvation Army to learn if this service is available.

 Turn your passion for ensuring each person has a place to call home into action.
 Share these facts with your friends and